vpenso/scripts/docs/singularity.md

 * User-space independent from hardware run-time environment (host OS).
 * Users become completely invisible to each other ("dependency hell").

-Singularity allows a simple integration of Linux containers with HPC clusters.
+Singularity allows a simple integration of Linux containers with high-performance computing:

 * Scheduler/Resource manager agnostic
 * Runs with user privileges(, and does not require a service daemon)